YU000jp/logseq-plugin-sticky-popup/readme.md

 ### Usage

 - Open the plugin settings screen and do the necessary changes.
-By default, several items are set to "off" in the initial configuration.
+By default, Sticky Calendar is set to "off" in the initial configuration.

 ## Question